-In any case, if you’re after a personal loan for bad credit then there is some good news.
+In any case, if you’re after a loan for bad credit then there is some good news.
 If you apply with Monzi, we may be able to pair you with one of the many lenders that we know who might consider bad credit applicants.
-In other words, a subpar credit score may not always stand in your way of accessing the online credit that you need.
+In other words, a subpar credit score may not always stand in your way of accessing the quick easy loans you need.

 Personal loans and Monzi